bhubie/talks/making-impossible-states-impossible/slides/slides.md

 # Sum types

 <!--
+ While working in other langues - I found this feature that checked all the boxes and solved the problems we are running into.

  Differnt langues calls this differnt things and they each have their differnet meaning But the they important thing is that this is a native feature in those languages.

  - Show of hands - has anyone ever heard of these terms before?

+ (NEXT SLIDE)
 -->

 ---